 Charcuterie (noun) means a ready-to-eat selection of meats.

 Charcuterie platters are all the rage lately.
 Why?
-Because you can serve them at just about any gathering, they’re easily customizable, and you don’t have to cook or bake anything - SCORE!
+Because you can serve them at just about any gathering, they’re easy to customize, and you don’t have to cook or bake anything - SCORE!

 Let’s break that down a little bit.